Hmmmm……what African Safari Tour Will I Choose

 Plenty of Rhinos to get up close and personal with

-Since 2002, Aquila has been one of the most accessible game reserves for Cape Town visitors, since it is only a two-hour drive from the Western Cape capital.
-This 10 000 hectare reserve is set between the Langeberg and the Outeniqua Mountains.
+Since 2002, Aquila has been one of the most accessible game reserves for Cape Town visitors.
+It is only a two-hour drive from the Western Cape capital.
+Here, this 10,000 hectare reserve is set between the Langeberg and the Outeniqua Mountains.

 Every morning and afternoon, you can go on two to three-hour game drives with qualified field rangers.
 From an open 4 x 4 vehicle, enjoy sightings of elephants, lions, buffalo, rhinos, and leopards.
-Rescued Barbary lions from the “canned hunting trade,” as well as giraffes and hippos, are also found here.
+Rescued Barbary lions from the “canned hunting trade,” as well as giraffes and hippos, can also be found.

-The reserve boasts of having bred the Western Cape’s first rhino in 200 years Meanwhile, Aquila’s natural wetland is home to 172 bird species, including rare black eagle breeding pairs.
+The reserve boasts having bred the Western Cape’s first rhino in 200 years.
+Meanwhile, Aquila’s natural wetland is home to 172 bird species, including rare black eagle breeding pairs.